arielnh56/OctoSonar/README.md

 through all the active sensors on one board, then move on to the next board, in a loop.
 It will not poll multiple boards in parallel.
 At the time of writing (6/30/2017) I haven't actually tested this multi-board capability.
-It uses similar logic to that used in the earlier SonarI2C library, except the it is the boards that are in a looped-linked-list not the sensors.
+It uses similar logic to that used in the earlier SonarI2C library, except that it is the boards that are in a looped-linked-list not the sensors.

 ## Relationship to SonarI2C